Proven-Paradox/shaper-system/Handbook.md

 Cost: 1 MP
 Damage: 0
 Duration: None
-Effect: The target loses one point on the Defensive Track.
+Effect: If you hit, the target decreases on the [Defensive Track](#the-defensive-track).
 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective defensively.
 This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.